The Creed of “The True Gentleman.”

 The mission of Sigma Alpha Epsilon is to promote the highest standards of scholarship, service and friendship for our members.
 Our ideals were established in 1856 by our Founding Fathers and as written in our creed, “The True Gentleman.”

 No other words have better represented the ideals of Sigma Alpha Epsilon than those of “The True Gentleman.”
 Our creed sets forth the standards by which we base the Fraternity.
-When Judge Walter B. Jones, past Eminent Supreme Archon of ΣAE, came upon “The True Gentleman,” he sent a copy to John Moseley, who was moved by the elegance of the words.
-Moseley started using it in the Leadership Schools in the 1930s and the words spread to chapters across the United States.
+“The True Gentleman” reflects both our substance & ritual.

 Sigma Alpha Epsilon was founded on March 9, 1856, at the University of Alabama in Tuscaloosa, Alabama.
-Its founders were: Noble Leslie DeVotie, Nathan Elams Cockrell, John Barratt Rudulph, John Webb Kerr, Samuel Marion Dennis, Wade Hampton Foster, Abner Edwin Patton, and Thomas Chappell Cook.
+Our founding fathers were: Noble Leslie DeVotie, Nathan Elams Cockrell, John Barratt Rudulph, John Webb Kerr, Samuel Marion Dennis, Wade Hampton Foster, Abner Edwin Patton, and Thomas Chappell Cook.
 Our leader was DeVotie, who wrote the ritual, created the grip, and chose the name.
 Rudulph designed the badge.

 Facts about Sigma Alpha Epsilon.

 - 219 active chapters + 21 colonies = 240 total groups in the United States.

 - Approximately 15,000 undergraduates are brothers of Sigma Alpha Epsilon.